 If you are selling your site through a marketplace once you have listed your site, buyers will come to you.

 If you are working with a broker one of their services is that will help identify and introduce you to potential buyers.
 They will even have many initial conversations with buyers on your behalf and only identify reliable prospects.

 If you are going solo, why not start by reaching out to your network and contacts?
 You can do this individually if you have particular people in mind, or you could advertise your sale on your website or Facebook page.
 You could even cold pitch possible players in the industry who you think may have an interest in or would benefit from your site.

 Once you start meeting potential buyers you will need to identify the reliable ones from the time-wasters or just plain scammers.
 First you should know what to look for and then set up a vetting process.
 If you are working with a broker, they will help you with this process.

-Be aware that some buyers might just be wasting your time.
 The kinds of people who you should look out for and avoid are: